 10 litres = 10 x 10 = 100 km

-The car will run 100 kilometer on 10 litres of fuel.
+The car will run 100 kilometers on 10 litres of fuel.

-Let us take another problem on unitary method.
+Let us take another problem on the unitary method.

-Illustration: A car travelling at a speed of 140 kmph covers 420 km.
+Illustration: A car traveling at a speed of 140 kmph covers 420 km.
 How much time will it take to cover 280 km?

 Solution: First we need to find the time required to cover 420 km.